-Frustratingly for business owners you can't usually get an advance ticket from the CMA to say that your agreement falls within permitted activities.
-That’s why if you have any doubts about the nature of your collaborative agreement it is best to get a commercial solicitor to check out the terms of the agreement.
+Frustratingly for business owners, you can't usually get an advance ticket from the CMA to say that your agreement falls within permitted activities.
+That’s why if you have any doubts about a collaborative agreement, it is best to get a commercial solicitor to check it out.

-The agreement may be exempt from the Chapter I prohibition if the agreement contributes to improving the production or distribution of goods or promotes technical or economic progress.
-However, the agreement needs to allow consumers a fair share of the benefit, and the agreement can't impose any restrictions which are not indispensable to the attainment of the objectives or eliminate competition for a substantial part of the goods.
+The agreement may be exempt if it contributes to improving the production or distribution of goods or promotes technical or economic progress.
+However, the agreement needs to allow consumers a fair share of the benefit.
+Also, the agreement can't impose any restrictions that are not indispensable to the attainment of the objectives or eliminate competition for a substantial part of the goods.

 Abuse of a dominant market position

 Abuse of a dominant market position is contrary to Chapter II of the 1998 Act.
 Understanding the difference between the power of a market leader and abuse is critical as a company that abuses its dominant market position could face fines of up to 10% of group global turnover as well as injunction proceedings and civil litigation.